This post is sponsored by Vital Proteins; all opinions are my own.

 Banana Protein Pudding

-- 1 cup raw or coconut milk raw milk provides a big protein boost!, divided
+- 1 cup coconut milk raw milk provides a big protein boost!, divided

 - 1/4 cup ghee for additional satiating fat and rich flavor

 - 1 large banana with brown spots plus an additional, optional banana for slicing

 - 1 avocado

 - 1 tsp vanilla

 - Pour 1/4 cup of the milk in a saucepan and sprinkle the gelatin over the top.
 Turn the heat on low and monitor carefully, so as to just warm the milk but avoid boiling.

 - Place the banana, avocado, optional honey, remaining milk, ghee, and vanilla into a blender and combine on high, until smooth and creamy.